fwextensions/fwlib/README.md

 The module names in the dependencies array are mapped to file paths that are relative to a base directory.
 By default, this is the directory from which `fwrequire.js` was loaded, but it can be changed via configuration options.
 In the example above, the `files` module would be loaded from `lib/fwlib/files.js`.

-Just remember that module paths are relative to the directory from which you loaded `fwrequire.js`, *not* the directory containing the .jsf file that’s using `require()`.
+Just remember that module paths are relative to the directory from which you loaded `fwrequire.js`, *not* the directory containing the .jsf file that's using `require()`.
 This root directory can be changed via the `baseUrl` property of a configuration object passed to `require()`.
 See the [FWRequireJS documentation][3] for more information.